 This does not mean that we deny the 'facts' of material science.
 On the contrary, science has done much to reveal the wonders of the natural world to us and explain how material things work.
 But none of the 'facts' it has discovered are complete, nor can they be, so long as it continues to deny the existence of Spirit, without which the causes behind the phenomena of Nature and the spiritual and material laws that govern man and the universe will remain an insoluble enigma.
 For these reasons, the plan and meaning of Life can only be learned and ultimately fully understood through the study and practise of Occult Science.

 We receive a great many emails from readers of this article with questions about a wide variety of occult and mystical subjects which are already answered elsewhere on our website.
-For this reason, if you are just beginning to study occult science and know little or nothing about mythology, allegory, symbolism and the various terms occultists and philosophers use in books and sacred writings of all kinds, such as the Bible, and you wish to learn to distinguish between the literal sense of words, phrases and symbols and their hidden meaning, we suggest that you study our various articles that deal with these subjects.
+For this reason, if you are just beginning to study occult science and know little or nothing about mythology, allegory, symbolism and the various terms occultists and philosophers use in books and sacred writings of all kinds, such as the Bible, and you wish to learn to understand their hidden meaning, we suggest that you study our various articles that deal with these subjects.
 In recommended reading order, these are: